TinyWall

 If this option is activated, TinyWall will block internet-related network traffic during the time your monitor is turned off due to inactivity.
 Applications will not be blocked from using the local network (LAN), so services like file sharing or a media center will continue working when the monitor is off, assuming the necessary whitelisting rules are present.
 However, internet wlll not be blocked when the monitor is turned off in TinyWall's disabled or autolearning modes, or if the monitor is turned off manually by the user instead of entering its power-save automatically.

 You need to whitelist the System process and give it "Unrestricted" access, then reboot the computer.
 For details and explanation, please refer to this online post.
 Note that a similar procedure might be needed for other software too that do networking inside the Windows kernel.
+For example, ProtonVPN is known to be such a case.

 I have whitelisted an application but it still cannot access the network.
 What is going on?